SachiGoto/lost-and-found/README.md

   </ol>
 </details>

- This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.3.

 ## About The Project
 <img src="https://media.giphy.com/media/KUSzhGOqjj9lsgaOP8/giphy.gif" width="500" />

-This lost and found web app is for reporting lost or found items.
+This lost and found web app is for reporting lost items.
 You can upload an image of a found item and edit the item after it’s posted.
-In this app, you can view posts, post found items, edit items and deactivate posts once items are claimed.
+In this app, you can view posts (lost items), submit and edit posts, and deactivate posts once items are claimed.

 ## Technologies
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.3.
 <div style="display:inline-flex;>
 <img src="https://user-images.githubusercontent.com/25181517/183568594-85e280a7-0d7e-4d1a-9028-c8c2209e073c.png" width="50" />
 <img src="https://user-images.githubusercontent.com/25181517/183568594-85e280a7-0d7e-4d1a-9028-c8c2209e073c.png" width="50" />